 This is also a cash-heavy group, meaning deposits are dependent on accessing your branch during business hours.
 Wasn’t there some global event recently that made physical access more difficult?

-You know your community financial institution is a better choice, but for them, are you really?
+You know your community financial institution is a better choice, but are you really?